aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

    For the configuration of connectivity-based OTN slices, existing models such as the TE tunnel interface {{!I-D.ietf-teas-yang-te}} may be used and no addition is needed.
-This model is addressing the case for configuring resource-based OTN slices, where the model permits to reserve resources exploiting on the common knowledge of an underlying virtual topology between the OTN-SC and the subtended network controller (MDSC or PNC).
-The slice is configured by by marking corresponding link resources on the TE topology received from the underlying MDSC or PNC with a slice identifier and OTN-specific resource requirements, e.g. the number of ODU time slots or type/number of ODU container.
-The MDSC or PNC, based on the marked resources by OTN-SC, will update the underlying TE topology with new TE link for each of the colored links to keep booked the reserved OTN resources e.g. time slots or ODU containers.
+This model is addressing the case for configuring resource-based OTN slices, where the model permits to reserve resources exploiting the common knowledge of an underlying virtual topology between the OTN-SC and the subtended network controller (MDSC or PNC).
+The slice is configured by marking corresponding link resources on the TE topology received from the underlying MDSC or PNC with a slice identifier and OTN-specific resource requirements, e.g. the number of ODU time slots or the type/number of ODU containers.
+The MDSC or PNC, based on the marked resources by the OTN-SC, will update the underlying TE topology with new TE link for each of the colored links to keep booked the reserved OTN resources e.g. time slots or ODU containers.

 ### MPI YANG Model Tree